Read more about

 Actions Being Taken To Drive Change

 The problem of the US prison system has been identified and now there are many organizations and individuals working to change the current reality.
-Some suggestions that could help to reduce and maybe one day erase the racial disparities of incarcerated individuals include: cultural competence training for law enforcement, public action to oppose laws that might increase the number of minorities found in the system, and encouraging the use of Continuing Legal Education Hours for prosecutors.
+Some suggestions that could help to reduce and maybe one day erase the racial disparities of incarcerated individuals include: cultural competency training for law enforcement, public action to oppose laws that might increase the number of minorities found in the system, and encouraging the use of Continuing Legal Education Hours for prosecutors.
 For those individuals who, despite policy level change and improved practices, still find themselves in prison, educational programs could be beneficial.
 Learning a new trade or business skill are things that can help to make the reintegration process easier, reduce the chances of becoming a repeat offender, and increase the chances of finding gainful employment.

 Incarceration Rates In The U.S. By Race, Ethnicity, And Gender